Shared Interest Groups

 SIGs may be activity oriented, such as writing, art, music, conversational foreign language, photography, needlework, hiking, qigong, meditation, playing a game or attending movies.
 Others may be discussion-oriented and explore topics such as current events, ethics, cultural studies, history or genealogy.
 Some may be purely social gatherings, such as dining out or wine tasting.

-Members interested in joining a SIG can contact the facilitator and ask to join.
+Members interested in joining a SIG can visit our website and register online.
 Some SIGs require that members have a certain level of skill or experience in a specific area, or some may limit the number of people who can participate.

-If the SIG is full, the SIG facilitator can add the interested member’s name to a waitlist.
+If the SIG is full, there will be a button available to add to a waitlist for it.
 If the waitlist becomes large enough, the interested members could choose to propose a second SIG on the same topic.

 The SIG facilitator is responsible for administrative and communication details.
 They communicate with the members of the SIG by notifying them of meeting times, locations and activities.
 They are also responsible for verifying that all participants are current OLLI members, communicating with the Programs and Activities Committee for scheduling needs and promotional materials, and letting them know if the SIG is suspended or disbanded.
 The OLLI member proposing the SIG is the initial facilitator, but another SIG member can take over the role of facilitator at any time the group agrees.